Vincent-OS/scripts/CONTRIBUTE.md

 ## How to contribute?
 You can contribute to Vincent OS Scripts several ways:
-- Software
-- Documentation
-- Translation
+- Scripts

-### Software
+### Scripts
 What you need to contribute to Vincent OS Scripts:
-1. Thing
+1. Visual Studio Code or any other code editor
-2. Thing
+2. PowerShell
+3. systemd

 To contribute:
 1. Fork this repository